wholder/Cheetah3DParser/README.md

  ```
   java -jar Cheetah3DParser.jar -sid <filename>
   ```
-Note: you can use multiple switches, but all switches should be delimited by a space and should all be specified before the filename.
+Note: you can use multiple switches, but all switches should be delimited by a space and should all be specified before the `.jas` filename.

 ### Understanding the pList Format
 The root of data is a Dictionary (a set of key/value pairs) object that contains a set of predefined keys that indicate various subsections in the the file.
 The root keys are: